 Grey Reef Anglers Guide Staff

 Guide: Andy Brust from Casper, Wyoming and has spent his entire life fly fishing the the North Platte River in and around the Casper, Wyoming area.
 Andy is a fly fishing fanatic and ties all of his own flies including some fairly impressive articulated streamers.
 He has a real passion to see people be successful and his talent for finding big fish is unsurpassed.
+Andy is requested often so IF you wish to fish with Andy book early as possible.

 Guide: Mark Simpson (left) grew up in Hardin, MT fly fishing the famed Bighorn River, later a graduating from Montana State University in Bozeman, Mark has also guided fly fishing and big game hunts for several years in the Bristol Bay region of Alaska.
 Mark loves doing what he does best, showing guests some of the best trout water in the country.
 Mark has a fantastic personality, laid back, funny, and yet serious about his craft, any day on the water with Mark is a pleasure.

-Owner/Guide Jason Ostrander is a Wyoming native and has been a Wyoming fly fishing guide for the past 12 years.
+Guide Jason Ostrander is a Wyoming native and has been a Wyoming fly fishing guide for the past 12 years.
 Jason first began his guide career at age 21 working for GW Peterson Outfitting in northern Colorado, guiding elk and deer hunters.
 It was here in Colorado under the direction of Garth Peterson that he learned the importance of client relations and how to run a world class service.
 In 2000 Jason started guiding sportsmen on trips for fly fishing in Wyoming on the North Platte River in and around Saratoga.
 In 2002 Jason went to work for Bret Van Rensselaer the original owner and founder of North Platte Lodge.
 Jason worked 7 full time seasons as a river fly fishing & bird hunting guide for North Platte Lodge before embarking upon his own venture, Grey Reef Anglers & Wingshooting.
 Jason has successfully guided hundreds of clients into fish, birds and big game.
 He offers years of experience and knowledge of fish and game, and is sure to make your next trip a success!

 “I always figure your only as good a guide as your last day out, in other words there’s no hanging your hat on yesterday, what counts is today”